Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 ## Compilation

 Methods understand the message `compileForClass:withCodeGenerator:` which takes a target class and a code generator, and converts the AST of the method to a series of calls to the code generator.
+In the simplest case, the AST is directly converted to threaded code.
+More generally there are lots of [Optimizations](Optimizations.md).
 ## BlockClosures

 BlockClosures are defined within a method or another block.
 A closure may: